Okay, inexplicably Google likes to bring people interested in what I do online to this very page. And I haven’t figured out why…as yet.

 The root cause is Insulin resistance.
 And you can’t fix insulin resistance with medications.
 You may temporarily fix blood sugar levels in the very very short term with Metformin but not for long.

 But you can fix insulin resistance with a complete overhaul of a type 2 diabetic’s nutrition and cleverly targeted exercise regime.
-It might take a couple of weeks but it can be done.
+It might take a couple of weeks or even months but it can be done.
 You just need to know the nitty gritty and commit yourself to the task.